Existence conditions of nonsingular dyonic black holes in nonlinear electrodynamics: Introduction

 \section{Introduction}

-In 1970, Penrose and Hawking proved the singularity theorem which shows that spacetime singularities inevitably exist in black hole spacetime in the Einstein theory with matters satisfying the energy conditions \cite{Penrose:1964wq}.
+One of the most fundamental difficulties in general relativity is the inevitable appearance of spacetime singularities in black hole solutions.
+According to the singularity theorems proved by Penrose and Hawking in 1970 \cite{Penrose:1964wq, Hawking:1970zqf}, under general conditions, namely the existence of matters satisfying the energy conditions, gravitational collapse leads to regions where curvature invariants diverge, and the classical description of spacetime breaks down.
 However, many researchers believe that such singularities are products of the classical theory and will be removed by quantum theory of gravity in the future.

-As a model of quantum gravity, a nonsingular black hole metric for an asymptotically flat, static spherically symmetric spacetime was first proposed by Bardeen \cite{Bardeen:1968aa}.
+Thus, resolving such singularities has become a major goal in theoretical physics, offering insights into the nature of gravity, matter, and spacetime at the most fundamental level.

+A promising approach to addressing this problem is to modify the matter content coupled to gravity, rather than to alter the gravitational framework itself.
+In particular, nonlinear electrodynamics (NED) has emerged as compelling means.
+Originally introduced by Born and Infeld in the 1930s to regularize the infinite self-energy of point charges \cite{Born:1934gh}, NED provides a nonlinear generalization of Maxwell's theory.
+When coupled to gravity, these theories yield modified energy-momentum tensors that can support spacetimes free from curvature singularities \footnote{ Throughout this paper, we treat the nonlinear electrodynamics as a classical field that locally violates the energy conditions in the strong-field regime.
+As in many previous studies on nonsingular black holes, such a local violation can be regarded as effectively encoding quantum effects within a semi-classical description. }.
+Importantly, many NED models are constructed to recover Maxwell theory in the weak-field limit, ensuring consistency with classical physics in asymptotic regions.

+The utility of this approach was demonstrated in Bardeen's 1968 solution \cite{Bardeen:1968aa}, which presented a nonsingular black hole metric for an asymptotically flat, static spherically symmetric spacetime without specifying the physical origin of its matter content.
+Here, ``nonsingular'' means that spacetime has no curvature singularities both inside and outside the event horizon, not the absence of the horizon.
+Decades later, Ay\'{o}n-Beato and Garc\'ia provided a significant reinterpretation of the Bardeen black hole as an exact solution of Einstein's equations sourced by a nonlinear electromagnetic field \cite{Ayon-Beato:1998hmi, Ayon-Beato:2000mjt}.
+This breakthrough initiated a systematic study of regular black hole solutions within the NED framework.
+Numerous models have since been proposed.
 Hayward also proposed another nonsingular black hole model with the same symmetry and asymptotics to resolve the information-loss paradox \cite{Hayward:2005gi}.
 Furthermore, Fan and Wang constructed a wide class of nonsingular black hole generalizing the Bardeen black hole and the Hayward black hole \cite{Fan:2016hvf}.
+These are typically characterized by one-parameter Lagrangians $ {\cal L} \left( {\cal F} \right) $ with ${\cal F} = F_{\mu \nu} F^{\mu \nu}$, that support nonsingular black holes with purely magnetic charge.
+Near the center, such solutions often approach de Sitter-like geometries and exhibit finite curvature invariants.